Omjoa001/Web_Prosjekt/kazoot/README.md

 npm start
 ```

-The second step is to install the dependencies and bundle the client files.
+The second step is to install the dependencies and bundle the client files through the terminal.
-This step is also done by using a terminal.

 ## Bundle client files to be served through server